 the case for extension or creation of new designated areas

 how to improve individual and collective governance of National Parks and AONBs, and how that governance interacts with other national assets

 the financing of National Parks and AONBs

 how to enhance the environment and biodiversity in existing designations

-how to build on the existing eight-point plan for National Parks and to connect more people with the natural environment from all sections of society and improve health and wellbeing
+how to build on the existing 8-point plan for National Parks and connect more people with the natural environment from all sections of society and improve health and wellbeing

 how well National Parks and AONBs support communities